-There’s no rule of thumb for how much closing costs will be charged.
-Fees can vary widely depending on the lender you work with, the amount you’re borrowing, where your home is located, and conditions in the financial markets.
+There’s no rule of thumb for the amount of closing costs you’ll be charged.
+Fees vary widely depending on the lender you work with, the amount you’re borrowing, where your home is located, and conditions in the financial markets.

-If your initial loan amount is large, the lender may have some extra margin to cover more of your costs.
+If your initial loan amount is large, the lender may have some extra margin to cover some or all of your costs with a lender credit.
 If not, expect to cover most or all of the costs by rolling them into the loan (if you’re refinancing) or paying them out of pocket (if you’re purchasing).

 If you want a solid closing cost estimate, you’ll probably need to consult with a few different lenders.